MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-configuration-aspnet-core/includes/4-implement-feature-flag.md

 The Feature Management library is implemented to work on the server side.
 That's fine when using MVC or Razor Pages, but we need to use the configuration data in our SPA.
 So the directive mentioned in the previous section will query the `/features` endpoint, implemented as this middleware, to get the feature state.
 The middleware will just get the configuration values from the feature manager that, in turn, gets them from the ASP.NET Core configuration infrastructure.

-You can think of this middleware as a proxy or broker between the SPA and the Feature Management service.
+Think of this middleware as a proxy or broker between the SPA and the Feature Management service.
 You can find the middleware in the file *src\Web\WebSPA\Infrastructure\Middlewares\FeatureManagementMiddleware.cs*.

 ### 3. Configuration extensions